IBM-Watson/nutch-indexer-discovery/README.md

 Setting up HBase
 ----------------
-Edit `conf/hbase/hbase-site.xml` file to point to the right folder where hbase data will be saved.
+Edit `conf/hbase/hbase-site.xml` file to point to the right folder where hbase/zookeeper data will be saved.

 You can then use the built-in gradle task to setup Hbase.